avdi/quarto/README.md

 Yet another ebook generation toolchain.

-A "Quarto" is a bookbinding term, and this is my fourth attempt at an ebook toolchain.
+"Quarto" is a bookbinding term, and this is my fourth attempt at an ebook toolchain.

 ## Requirements